juansasoc/juansasoc/README.md

-- 🔭 I’m currently working on ... https://github.com/juansasoc/Azure-Project/blob/main/README.md
+- 🔭 I’m currently planning on doing some Iac and DaC projects later this year!
-  - 🌱 I’m currently finishing the level effect soc100-2 curriculum.

 - ⚡ Fun fact: ...
 I'm a martial artist (Brazililan Jiu Jitsu, Judo)